hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

     :path         "/uploads/"}
    ```
    *Note:* your_database_password is the password that you gave to MySQL.
 Please setup MySQL with a password, don't use a blank password
+   *Optional* setup above is to allow you to send emails.
+If you don't have an email-host, you won't be able to send emails.
 7. Go to the root of your project with your editor of choice and edit *project.clj* the file looks like this:
   ```
   (defproject sk "0.1.0"